programadory/journey-code/README.md

 * 141/174 newJourney() algorithm for calculating missing days was solved finaly!
 # TO-DO

-* Implement [Write Journey Page] feature
-  #Use vector or handle directly within files managment?
-* Implement [Read Journey Page] feature
-* Implement [Delete Journey Page] feature
++ Texteditor.h implemented to handle with journeys edition. see programadory/text-editor.git

 # BUGS REPORTED
-# it will be nedded set a limit to create newJourneys, limitating 1 by day!
+# it will be nedded set a limit to create newJourneys, limitating 1 by day! (pending)
 # Memory leaks within stdout, it's caching the buffer. (colors.h scape bug probably);

 # EXTRAS!

-* LOG implemeted in Termux.h to help with debug
++ LOG implemeted in Termux.h to help with debug